LEAD: Minimizing Learner-Expert Asymmetry in End-to-End Driving: Experiments

 Building on the controlled ablations in~\secref{sec:MLEA}, we now evaluate TFv6 on long-horizon closed-loop benchmarks.
 In addition to Longest6~v2 and B2D, where the test towns are seen during training, we further consider the challenging Town13 validation benchmark, which consists of 20 routes on an unseen town that are on average 12.39 km long, featuring roughly 100 scenarios per route of 38 different types \cite{Zimmerlin2024ARXIV}.
 Unlike the prior two benchmarks, methods are not allowed to train on data collected in that town, therefore testing the ability of methods to generalize to novel environments (akin to ``level 5" autonomy).
 Town13 validation is among the most challenging driving benchmarks.

 \boldparagraph{Metrics} We adopt the standard CARLA Leaderboard 2.0 metrics from \secref{sec:MLEA-Preliminaries}.
 On long routes, however, the Driving Score (DS) can be counterintuitive: because the Infraction Score (IS) decays exponentially with each violation, agents are sometimes rewarded for stopping early rather than driving further~\cite{Zimmerlin2024ARXIV}.
-We therefore report the Normalized Driving Score (NDS) on Town13, defined as RC $\times$ I, where I is distance-normalized version of IS~\cite{Zimmerlin2024ARXIV}.
+We therefore report the Normalized Driving Score (NDS) on Town13, defined as RC $\times$ I, where I is a distance-normalized version of IS~\cite{Zimmerlin2024ARXIV}.
 For Bench2Drive, we additionally report Success Rate (SR), the fraction of infraction-free completions.
+Similar to \secref{sec:MLEA}, reported results are averaged over three independent random seeds.

 \boldparagraph{Training} We train TFv6 using a dataset collected with the LEAD expert.
 The dataset is larger than the one used in \secref{sec:MLEA}, containing 73 hours of driving instead of 40 hours.
-We train TFv6 with 4xL40S GPUs for roughly one week in mixed-precision \cite{Micikevicius2018ICLR}.
+We train TFv6 with 4 L40S GPUs for roughly one week in mixed-precision \cite{Micikevicius2018ICLR}.
 Further training and data curation details can be found in the supplementary material.

 \boldparagraph{Radar Features} Radar is a common sensor modality in autonomous driving but rarely included in current CARLA benchmarks.
 To further reduce the learner-expert asymmetry, LEAD provides the student policy with four radar units (each with 75 detections per frame).
 As is common in industrial-grade radars, we pre-process the raw radar detections with a light-weight learned module to provide meaningful object-level features for the downstream policy.
 The pre-processing details are provided in the supplementary material.
-In our TFv6 variants including radar, these object-level features are directly input to the planning decoder as additional key and value tokens, bypassing the TransFuser image and LiDAR sensor fusion encoder.
+As shown in \figref{fig:architecture}, these object-level radar features bypass the sensor fusion encoder and are input directly into the planning decoder as additional context tokens alongside dense BEV and status information.